0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 ## Substitution boxes
 As we’ve seen, LFSRs by themselves do not offer a great deal of security for block ciphers.
 The linear relationship between their inputs and outputs make it easy to reverse their action and solve for the indeterminate or key bits.
-This is where the Sbox comes in - an Sbox is a component which maps from $$n$$ to $$m$$ bit values, with the purpose of reducing linearity, to some extent obstructing our use of linear equation systems.
+This is where the Sbox comes in - an Sbox is a component which maps from $$n$$ to $$m$$ bit values, with the purpose of reducing linearity, to some extent preventing us from using linear equation systems.

 In KappaCrypto, the Sbox maps from 6 bit inputs to 4 bit outputs, meaning each output is associated with $$2^2$$ = 4 inputs.
 The lossiness is what makes it hard for us to reverse the Sbox - given an arbitrary 4 bit output from the Sbox, there are 4 different inputs which could have led to that output value.